Small Groups at St. Bs: Got Questions?

 Who puts the groups together?
 The formation of these groups is a two-step process: first you express interest and then Father Josh and Reverend Serena seek to find spots for everyone.
 If we have too many interested people of one age bracket or similar experience, we may ask some folks to wait until a future group so we can keep our groups balanced.

 When are the groups meeting?
 You get to decide!
-Once the group members are set, Rev. Serena will hold initial meetings (20 minutes) with each group on Sunday, September 10 after 11am worship in Wallace Hall to help them find a meeting time for the next 8 weeks.
-Meeting times usually fall on a Sunday afternoon or evening or a M-Th evening.
+Once the group members are set, Rev. Serena will hold initial meetings (20 minutes) with each group on Sunday, September 1 after 11am worship in Wallace Hall to help them find a meeting time for the next 8 weeks.
+Meeting times usually fall on a Sunday afternoon or evening or a M-Th evening and will start the second or third week of September.
 If you can’t make the brief organizational meeting, don’t worry.
 Rev. Serena will get your availability ahead of time.

 Where are the groups meeting?
 The groups will meet at St. B’s for these first 8 meetings because it’s a neutral space and no one is responsible for hosting.